Thursday, August 10, 2006

 I'm just thankful that I hadn't gotten Japanese words jumbled in there, too.
 I remember saying "Hai domo" a lot after leaving Japan.

-We left Waterloo (the ABBA song always pops into my head when I see that) and arrived in Gare du Nord in 2 1/2 hours.
 Spent a few minutes trying to decide what tickets we wanted for the metro (subway) until deciding upon a carnet of 10 tickets.
 Hopped onto the metro and rode 10 hot, sticky, sweaty, and smelly stops to Odéon.

 I've heard that the Paris Metro is the most efficient and user-friendly subway system in the world, but I have to admit I was a little disappointed.
 The carriages looked like those trams in San Francisco, which could've been charming, I suppose.
 Maybe it was the heat that detracted from the pleasure of riding on the metro.
 (Now I've got the Berlin song 'Riding on the Metro' stuck in my head.
 Since the first song [Waterloo] was from the 70's and this one was from the 80's, I hope the next one will be from the 90's.)

 Found our hotel and, since we were early for check-in, left our luggage before heading out to start our sightseeing.
-We walked to Notre Dame where the girls immediately fell in love with all the sparrows and wanted to feed them.
-After spending too much time with the birds, according to me, but not enough time with the birds, according to the girls, we headed into the cathedral.
+We walked to Notre Dame where the girls immediately fell in love with all the sparrows and

 This time there was no requirement to put on a paper skirt (which cost 1 euro at St. Mark's Cathedral in Venice) if you weren't properly attired before heading into the church.
 I was very interested in Notre Dame and probably could've stayed longer, but the others seemed ready to go.